 To make the connection, Web uses a graduated, compassionate and extremely thorough approach.
 For the first hour, Web explained that he needed the dogs to know exactly what they were going to learn to avoid; to do this, the dogs needed to know what a snake smells like and sounds like, instead of recognizing by sight alone.
 For a full understanding of the staged training approach, read Web's thorough description on the Snakesafe site, but in summary, the dog’s survival instinct is to avoid a particular Place unless it learns precisely what is the threat.

 Web’s program is “behavioral” but was incredibly patient and compassionate.
 Web spent almost 3 hours with our 2 dogs, assuring each recognized the proper association of snake and danger, and then that each dog avoided the snake.
 Finn got it immediately and after one shock, refused to look at the snake again; he avoided bushes that smelled like snake and jumped away if he heard 'snake'.
 Milo, the “smart dog”, who nearly died last year, required much more experience and higher shock to interrupt his adrenalized response and re-program a sense of caution and distance.

 For some kids, the effect of treatment is similar – it heightens their awareness of their own decisions and consequences and provides enough practice and distance that they can comprehend the danger of what looks, initially, very enticing.
-This is the cause and effect connection behavioral programs seek to transmit.ABOUT THE AUTHOR Patrick Logan, MS is a former wilderness therapy program manager and is presently IT consulting with programs and websites.
+This is the cause and effect connection behavioral programs seek to transmit.ABOUT THE AUTHOR Patrick Logan, MS is a former wilderness therapy program manager and IT consults with programs and websites.